Bekhudi: Plot

 When caught by Rohit, Rambo takes them to a house he claims to be his.
 The next morning, Rohit and Radhika discover Rambo has vanished and they have accidentally been staying in Vicky's house.
 Vicky tells Rohit and Radhika they can stay in the house and that he will help them get married on Radhika's 18th birthday.
-The aunt also arrives at Vicky's house in search of Radhika.
-The aunt sees Rohit, who quickly goes outside.
-Vicky tells the aunt that to find Radhika, she should return to Edmonton where she has filed a missing person complaint.
+Shobha also arrives at Vicky's house in search of Radhika.
+Shobha sees Rohit, who quickly goes outside.
+Vicky tells Shobha that to find Radhika, she should return to Edmonton where she has filed a missing person complaint.
 Vicky watches Radhika coming out of the bathroom; Radhika and Rohit were having a good time and Vicky takes photographs of them.

 With only one day left before Radhika's birthday, Vicky asks Rohit to go out for an errand.
 Radhika feels uneasy and asks Rohit not to leave her.
 Rohit says she should not doubt Vicky and that he will return within two hours.
 Radhika discovers that Vicky has torn up all photographs to remove Rohit with only Radhika left in the photos.
 She runs downstairs but finds both of her parents there, along with Vicky and learns all three are planning to force Radhika to marry Vicky.
 Vicky tells Rohit he is going to marry Radhika and beats him up until Rohit is unconscious.
 Rohit regains consciousness and Rambo helps Rohit to reach the wedding venue.

 Rohit and Vicky fight with each other.
 Vicky beats up Rohit again and asks Radhika to marry him.
 Seeing Rohit's life in danger, Radhika agrees to marry Vicky and gets ready.
 When Rohit congratulates her for getting married, she asks him to stay and watch the wedding she does not want.
-Radhika's parents and aunt realize their mistake.
+Radhika's parents and Shobha realize their mistake.
 Vicky becomes enraged and says if Radhika will not marry him, nobody else can.
 He then shoots a gun.
 Rohit and Radhika run away and Vicky chases them with a helicopter.
 Radhika is shot in her shoulder.
 Rohit takes a jet ski and causes Vicky's helicopter to crash.
 Rohit returns to Radhika, who regains consciousness.
-The two meet at home.
+The two meet & all return to India, seeing Gupta welcomes them with Band-Party, indicating their marriage.